adawatia/BigDefend/README.md

 ## 🤝 Contributing

-Contributions are welcome!
-Please feel free to fork the repository, make improvements, and submit a pull request.
-You can also open issues for bugs or feature suggestions.
+As this is an archived academic project, contributions are not actively being accepted.
+However, you're welcome to fork the repository for your own educational purposes or use it as inspiration for your own projects.

 ---